ami-iit/awesome-urdf/README.md

 - [MeshCatMechanisms.jl](https://github.com/JuliaRobotics/MeshCatMechanisms.jl) - 3D Visualization of mechanisms and URDFs using [MeshCat.jl](https://github.com/rdeits/MeshCat.jl) and [RigidBodyDynamics.jl](https://github.com/JuliaRobotics/RigidBodyDynamics.jl) .
 [MIT]

 ### Tools

+- [xacro](https://github.com/ros/xacro) - Xacro is an XML macro language.
+With xacro, you can construct shorter and more readable XML files by using macros that expand to larger XML expressions.
+Xacro is frequently used to mantain URDF models.
+[BSD]
-- [blender-robotics-utils](https://github.com/robotology/blender-robotics-utils) Set of utilities for exporting/controlling your robot in [Blender](https://www.blender.org/).
+- [blender-robotics-utils](https://github.com/robotology/blender-robotics-utils) - Set of utilities for exporting/controlling your robot in [Blender](https://www.blender.org/).
 It includes a URDF to Blender model converter.
 [BSD]
-- [Unity-Technologies/URDF-Importer](https://github.com/Unity-Technologies/URDF-Importer) URDF Importer allows you to import a robot defined in URDF format in a [Unity scene](https://unity.com).
+- [Unity-Technologies/URDF-Importer](https://github.com/Unity-Technologies/URDF-Importer) - URDF Importer allows you to import a robot defined in URDF format in a [Unity scene](https://unity.com).
 [APACHE]

 ## Community